 Live Q&A session

 Since we’re all stuck and going a little stir crazy, why not take the time to talk to your fanbase?
-Connecting with your followers provides you insights into what they expect from you.
+Connecting with your followers provides you with insights into what they expect from you.
 What’s more, you can answer some long-awaited questions for them.
 In the end, your fans will finally be able to meet the people behind the brand!

 Q&A sessions are relatively easy to pull off, but it doesn’t hurt to prepare in advance.
 How you should prepare will depend on your end goal. 😉